 This sequence takes the viewer from a broad view of the spectacular central regions of the Milky Way and in towards the rich constellation of Sagittarius (The Archer).
 Here we find an unremarkable-looking star, HD 163296, which has about twice the mass of the Sun, but is only four million years old.
 The final image from ALMA reveals the disc around the star where planets are forming.
 Credit: ESO.
 Music: Astral Electronic.

 In both cases, the researchers identified areas where the flow of the gas did not match its surroundings — a bit like eddies around a rock in a river.
-By carefully analysing this motion, they could clearly see the influence of planetary bodies similar in mass to Jupiter.
+By carefully analyzing this motion, they could clearly see the influence of planetary bodies similar in mass to Jupiter.

 This new technique allows astronomers to more precisely estimate protoplanetary masses and is less likely to produce false positives.
-“We are now bringing ALMA front and centre into the realm of planet detection,” said coauthor Ted Bergin of the University of Michigan.
+“We are now bringing ALMA front and center into the realm of planet detection,” said coauthor Ted Bergin of the University of Michigan.

 Both teams will continue refining this method and will apply it to other discs, where they hope to better understand how atmospheres are formed and which elements and molecules are delivered to a planet at its birth.